Vegetarian Sheet Pan Quesadillas

 Make sure oven is preheated to 425℉.
 If you have two quarter sheet pans, place one in the oven while you assemble the quesadilla on the second pan.
 See tips if you don't have two identical pans.Â

-- Combine 1 cup refried beans, 3 tbsp green chiles, 1/2 tsp each chili powder, cumin, and oregano, plus, 1/4 tsp each salt and pepper, along with a few dashes of red tabasco sauce.
+- Combine 1 cup refried beans, 3 tablespoon green chiles, ½ teaspoon each chili powder, cumin, and oregano, plus, ¼ teaspoon each salt and pepper, along with a few dashes of red tabasco sauce.

 - Take the overhang of each end tortilla and fold in, take the overhang of each side tortilla and fold in.
 There should be no filling exposed and one solid piece.